-Meanwhile, in an electric mixer with the wire whisk attachment, beat the egg yolks and lime zest at high speed until very fluffy, about 5 minutes.
-Gradually add the condensed milk and continue to beat until thick, 3 or 4 minutes longer.
-Lower the mixer speed and slowly add the lime juice, mixing just until combined, no longer.
+In an electric mixer with the wire whisk attachment, beat the 4 egg yolks and 2 teaspoons of lime zest at high speed until very fluffy, about 5 minutes.
+Gradually add the can of condensed milk and continue to beat until thick, 3 or 4 minutes longer.
+Lower the mixer speed and slowly add the 2/3 cup of lime juice, mixing just until combined, no longer.
 Pour the mixture into the crust.
-Bake for 10 minutes, or until the filling has just set.
+Bake at 350 degrees for 10 minutes, or until the filling has just set.
 Cool on a wire rack.

 Next, add the topping:

 Make the egg white meringue using the left over egg whites

 With a mixer, beat egg whites with cream of tartar until soft peaks form.
 Gradually beat in the sugar until forming stiff peaks.

 Pour the meringue over the pie, smooth out top and bake again.
 Watch the oven!